JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8028 days**.

-And here is a just a random fact -  **General William Booth is the founder of the Salvation Army**.
+And here is a just a random fact -  **Almonds are members of the peach family**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)